stenjo/stryker-mutator-pres/slides.md

 </v-clicks>

 <!--
+Test quality can be quantified as a percentage of changes found upon changes tested

 Turns out that there are 4 changes that was detected by our tests - that we did not cover now.

+[click] What we have learned:

+[click] - although test coverage is good, coverage alone does not guarantee that all future or present bugs will be detected by our tests.

+[click] [click] - There is always room for better tests

+[click] - But let's not forget that without test coverage, we have no quality assurance at all, and we don't know what our code works for all relevant situations.
 -->

 ---